Ansab-Sultan/Sentiment-Analysis/Twitter Sentiment Analysis using Logistic Regression/README.md

 - The trained logistic regression model is serialized to disk using the pickle library for future use.

+## Streamlit App

+A Streamlit web application is included for real-time sentiment analysis.
+Users can input text and receive sentiment predictions instantly.

 ## Requirements

 - Python 3.x